Bears-R-Us/arkouda-contrib/arkouda-helm-charts/arkouda-udp-locale/README.md

 ### user

-The name and the uid for the user will starting Arkouda is configured in the user section.
+The name and the uid for the user running Arkouda if user-specific Arkouda is enabled.
+This setting is important if users wish to write Arkouda arrays out to Parquet or HDF5 as directory permissions require.

 ```
 user:
+  enabled: false # indicates whether to run Arkouda as a specified user
-  name: # name of user running arkouda
+  name: # name of user running arkouda and CN for corresponding secret for rolebindings
-  uid: # uid of user running arkou
+  uid: # uid of user running Arkouda
 ```

 ### group